 For dinner they had food which guests could go and grab themselves and sit wherever they liked, which was a great way of serving food.
 I love this way of doing things as it’s much less formal that a proper three course sit down meal and guests can eat as much or little as they like.
 The first dance involved the wedding party getting on the dancefloor to get the dancing going, and they finished off the evening with everyone on the dance floor partying.

 The most memorable part of the day was when we went down to the beach for Becca and Joe’s couple portraits, because Becca and Joe really got into their portraits and Becca really didn’t care about her dress getting a bit (or a lot!) sandy.
 They also had their cake cutting when they got back to their venue.
 They had three cakes, a cheese cake, a pork pie cake and a sponge cake.
 They couldn’t decide which one to cut so they cut them all!

 Becca wore a goregous Maggie Sottero dress and Joe wore a French Connection suit and they looked so absolutely stunning.
 Becca’s flowers were gorgeous, they were by Hearts and Flowers who are based in Scarborough.

 Becca and Joe’s wedding was totally epic and so much fun.
 Here’s their Woodend Art Gallery wedding!

-If you’re throwing a Davenport House wedding, get in touch!
+If you’re planning a Woodend Art Gallery wedding, get in touch!